Analytic force-free jet from disk-fed rotating black holes: New Vacuum fields in flat spacetime

 where $d$ is the inner disk radius.
-The magnetic flux function of the hyperbolic solution in the vacuum case is
+The flux function of the hyperbolic field in the vacuum case is~\cite{Beskin:2010iba, Gralla_etal_2016}

-where $\psi_{0}$ is a constant factor\footnote{The hyperbolic solution has an exact rotating counterpart in flat spacetime.}.
-The radial and vertical fields arise as special cases of the hyperbolic solution in the limits $d \rightarrow 0$ and $d \rightarrow \infty$, respectively.
-The tetrad corresponding to the foliation of the spacetime due to the vacuum field is given by
+where $\psi_{0}$ is a constant factor\footnote{The hyperbolic solution has an exact rotating counterpart in flat spacetime~\cite{Gralla_etal_2016,Compere_2016}.}.
+The radial and vertical fields arise as special cases of the hyperbolic field in the limits $d \rightarrow 0$ and $d \rightarrow \infty$, respectively.
+The tetrad associated with the vacuum hyperbolic field can be easily derived using Eqs.~\eqref{eq:2.18} \&~\eqref{eq:2.19} and the orthogonality condition of tetrad basis, and is given by

-Applying the rotation defined in Eq.~\eqref{eq:3.30} to the given tetrad, we find a partial differential equation of the function $L$, equivalent to the condition \eqref{eq:2.19}.
-Remarkably, we were able to solve the equation exactly, and found that the solutions are giving exact $H^{\flat} + \Tilde{H}^{\flat}$.
+Applying the rotation defined in Eq.~\eqref{eq:3.35} to the given tetrad, we find a highly nonlinear partial differential equation for $L$, equivalent to the condition~\eqref{eq:2.20}, from which a new vacuum field can be obtained.
+Remarkably, we were able to solve the equation exactly, and found that the new tetrads from the solutions have exact $H^{\flat} + \Tilde{H}^{\flat}$.
 These solutions are

-For each field defined by the tetrads resulting from these transformations, we write the magnetic flux function as $\psi(v) = \psi_{0} v$.
-Then, the corresponding level set functions for the two solutions are
+For each field defined by the new tetrads resulting from these transformations, we write the magnetic flux function as $\psi(v) = \psi_{0} v$.
+Then, the corresponding level set functions for the two new fields are

-One can easily verify that these solutions indeed satisfy the vacuum stream equation in flat spacetime.
-These solutions were not found in Ref.~\cite{Compere_2016}, however, using the foliation-dependent method, as the function-builder used were unable to include the functions \eqref{eq:3.36} and \eqref{eq:3.37} in the process.
+One can easily verify that these new solutions indeed satisfy the vacuum stream equation in flat spacetime.
+As previously noted, these solutions were not found in Ref.~\cite{Compere_2016} using the foliation-dependent method, as the function builder the authors used cannot accommodate the functions \eqref{eq:3.41} and \eqref{eq:3.42}.

-The two flux functions are well-defined throughout the flat spacetime and vanishes at the axis of symmetry, thereby preventing any line current there.
-This is obvious for Eq.~\eqref{eq:3.36}; for Eq.~\eqref{eq:3.37}, we can rewrite and simplify the function in cylindrical coordinates to find the expression that is also well-defined at the $z$-axis.
-However, unlike some known vacuum solutions in flat spacetime, we do not find any rotating counterparts of these two solutions that describe pulsar force-free fields.
-Nonetheless, the focus of this paper is on force-free field in the vicinity of a black hole.
+The two flux functions are well-defined throughout flat spacetime and vanishes at the axis of symmetry, thereby preventing any line current there.
+It is obvious from $v_{1}$; we can rewrite and simplify the function $v_{2}$ further to obtain the expression that is also well-defined on the $z$-axis.
+However, unlike some known vacuum solutions in flat spacetime, we have not yet found exact rotating counterparts of these two solutions that describe pulsar magnetospheres.
+Nevertheless, the focus of this paper is on a black hole force-free field.

-As $d \rightarrow \infty$, the foliation of external quadrupole, or the X-point\footnote{This field describes a magnetic null point.}, solution arises in the two solutions,
+As $d \rightarrow \infty$, the magnetic field lines of the external quadrupole field, or the X-point field\footnote{This field describes a magnetic null point.}, arises from the two new solutions,